dantheand/programmable-keyboard/README.md

 ![image](https://github.com/dantheand/programmable-keyboard/assets/16441200/6d33707f-6c99-4907-8dbb-7efabd23a8f5)

 ##### Layer 2: Vim Movement Anywhere Layer
 This layer is meant to simulate some basic, useful vim movements no matter what application I am in.
-This is especially useful for editing docs in Google Docs, which I do frequently.
+This is especially useful for moving around Google Docs, which I do frequently.
 It is accessed by pressing and holding Capslock in my home layers.

 ![image](https://github.com/dantheand/programmable-keyboard/assets/16441200/4d33e1b8-862d-4396-8132-7ba6b8c57b96)